-NI Health: Number of people waiting 12 hours or more in A&E rises 25%
+A&E waiting times are catastrophic, NI doctors say

 Craigavon Area Hospital in County Armagh reported the longest average time spent in emergency department from arrival to admission of 19 hours and 13 minutes.

-The Royal Belfast Hospital for Sick Children reported the shortest time of five hours and 54 minutes.
+The Royal Belfast Hospital for Sick Children reported the shortest average time of five hours and 54 minutes.